scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 ### Implications

-A lack of recovery can lead to an attack as described in {{dos-with-wormholes}}.
+Besides general service degradation, a lack of recovery can worsen the impact of a {{wormhole-attack}}.

 ### Mitigation